estebanpadilla/cococli/README.md

 ```
 If you add author and email, they will be automacally added to the files comments when created, like so.

+When running -config you may need to use sudo due to permissions on your OS.

 /**
 * @name esteban.js
 * @file Add a small description for this file.